 Art and Craft Ideas

-Marbled Milk Paper from Babble Dabble Do
+- Combine art and science with this super cool Marbled Milk Paper activity from Babble Dabble Do

-Origami, use our free printable paper if you don’t have any handy.
+- Make some origami!
+Use our free printable paper if you don’t have any handy.

-Make a string bowl from Laughing Kids Learn
+- Try your hand at making a string bowl from Laughing Kids Learn

-Easy Apple and Oat Pancakes.
+- Cook some deliciously easy Apple and Oat Pancakes.

 Find lots more kid-friendly recipes and tips for cooking with kids here.